Autodesk Administrators | Subscription Plans | User Licensing Authorisation

 If the identity service is down and there is no valid access token (which lasts up to one hour), you can't authenticate and access the product.

-What happens if I can’t reach the licensing service due to an Autodesk technical issue?
+What happens if I can't reach the licencing service due to an Autodesk technical issue?

-If you start the product for initial authorisation, you’ll receive a temporary licence that can be used for up to four hours.
+If you start the product for initial authorisation, you will receive a temporary licence that can be used for up to four hours.
 If the issue is not resolved within four hours, you are issued another temporary licence.
-After the licensing service is back up and running, you are automatically granted your licence.
+After the licencing service is back up and running, you are automatically granted your licence.

 The Assistant can help you find answers or contact an agent.